mui/material-ui/docs/data/joy/components/link/link.md

 The Link component supports Joy UI's four global variants: plain (default), soft, outlined, and solid.

 :::info
-However, even though it has a default variant set, it will render by default without any variant so it adheres to stanrdard link visual design (no background color on hover).
+However, even though it has a default variant set, it will render, by default, without any variant.
+That is to adhere to stanrdard link visual design on the web (no background color on hover).
 :::

 {{"demo": "LinkVariants.js"}}